Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Methods

 \subsubsection{Distributing maximum system AMD}

 \citet{LP2017} showed that during collisions of planets, the total AMD of a system always decreases.
 In this way, collisional events act to stabilize a system, and it is sensible to imagine that many planetary systems evolved from outside the stability limit to inside the limit after a sequence of collisions.
 Such systems would likely result in having a total AMD just below the critical value, as their final stable configuration prevents further loss of AMD.
+However, even inner planetary systems that are apparently AMD stable could be perturbed by the presence of giant planets or binary stellar companions at long periods (e.g., \citealt{TR2005}).
+While large masses at wide orbits can provide a significant amount of AMD to the system (equation \ref{eq_amd_circ}), the timescale for AMD transfer between widely separated planets is also slow.
 We note that AMD--unstable systems do exist \citep{LP2017}, as some systems could exceed the critical AMD and still be long--lived; we discuss this further in \S\ref{AMD_parameter}.
 Nevertheless, we explore a conservative model in which all systems are formally AMD--stable, by replacing our two--Rayleigh model for inclinations with the assumption that all planetary systems have the critical (i.e., maximum) AMD.
-Hence, we will refer to our new model as the ``\textbf{maximum AMD model}'' for the remainder of this paper.
+Hence, we will refer to our new model as the ``maximum AMD model'' for the remainder of this paper.
+We also relax this assumption of maximum AMD in \S\ref{AMD_parameter} and test the model when systems are below (or above) the maximum AMD.
 We distribute this total AMD ``budget'' amongst the individual planets as follows, providing a natural constraint on their orbital eccentricities and mutual inclinations.
 A cartoon illustration of this process is summarized in Figure \ref{fig:model_cartoon}.